mavlink/mavlink-devguide/en/guide/mavlink_version.md

 As a result, all [connections](../services/heartbeat.md) to other components over a particular channel must share the same MAVLink version.
 If a system is using signing, then all connections via the same channel must also be signing messages with the same key.

+> [!NOTE]
-> **Note** A system cannot use a single channel to connect to signed MAVLink 2 systems, unsigned MAVLink 2 systems, and/or MAVLink 1 components.
+> A system cannot use a single channel to connect to signed MAVLink 2 systems, unsigned MAVLink 2 systems, and/or MAVLink 1 components.

 Currently most MAVLink networks are configured to use unsigned MAVLink 2 messages.
 MAVLink 1 is primarily used to allow autopilots to connect to legacy MAVLink peripherals, and this is done via a separate channel.